revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/ADO.net.md

 <blockquote>

-- The parameters are used to exchange the information or data between the stored procedure or function and the .NET application.
-Anything that is placed in the parameter, is treated as the field, not as a query text, which makes your application secure.
+- The parameters are used to exchange the information or data between the stored procedure or function and the .NET application.Anything that is placed in the parameter, is treated as the field, not as a query text, which makes your application secure.

-- The parameters can be Input or Output in an SQL query.
-The default parameter type is Input.
+- The parameters can be Input or Output in an SQL query.The default parameter type is Input.

 </blockquote>